GSC - Travel Team

 · All managers have admin rights over their team on the GSC website.
 To log in with admin rights, use your email address and your personal password that you would use for any other functions on the site such as registrations, etc

 · You can use this site to email the team but please note that it will not show the cc list so if someone else on the team wants to email the team, they cannot “reply all” to that email.
+Also, I have found that in many cases, parents want additional the messages sent to emails that may not be entered in League Athletics so just make sure you figure out what works best for your team.

 · All managers must register with USA Hockey and forward their confirmation #s to Nick Sims at